barrettlabecoevogeno/playground/README.md

 At the heart of Git are repositories, branches, and commits. **Repositories** are folders containing files that are being tracked by Git. **Branches** represent different
 [GitHub Hello World](https://guides.github.com/activities/hello-world/)

 Add a line here.
-Helli World!
+Hello World!